qmk/qmk_firmware/docs/newbs.md

 ## Additional Resources

-Beyond this guide there are several resources you may find helpful while you learn QMK.
+Beyond this guide, there are several resources you may find helpful while you learn QMK.
 We've collected them on the [Syllabus](syllabus) and [Learning Resources](newbs_learn_more_resources) pages.